tosasitill/MagiskPatchAction/README.md

 # MagiskPatchAction
-use github action to patch your boot.img/init_boot.img and upload to  releases
+Use GitHub Actions to patch your boot.img/init_boot.img and upload them to the Releases section.